-5 Facts About Protein & Recovery After a Workout
+5 Facts About Protein and Post Workout Recovery

 Nutrition plays an important role in optimizing performance before, during, and after exercise.
 What you eat (or don’t eat) can affect the body’s ability to train, adapt, and recover from activity.
 And, when it comes to fueling recovery after a tough workout, protein is key!

 1. How does protein repair and rebuild muscle?